mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The first red flag: scope creep

-In addition to the logo, the agency was also responsible for choosing new fonts and colors for the website.
-In our first few meetings, they showed me mockups of different colors and logos and how they'd look with my site design.
+In addition to the logo, the agency was responsible for choosing new fonts and colors for the website.
+In our first few meetings, they showed me a few mockups of my site with different branding choices.

 {{<img src="design-sketches1.png" alt="Basic designs of TinyPilot website with different colors and logos" maxWidth="800px" hasBorder="true" caption="At first, the design agency showed me how different color options would look on different basic website designs.">}}

-As the project progressed, the designs for the website part became more elaborate.
-They started creating custom images and icons for the site.
-We'd never discussed that, but it seemed like it wasn't a signficant amount of work, so I just let it go.
+As the project progressed, the designs became more elaborate.
+WebAgency started showing me custom images and icons for the site.

 {{<img src="design-sketches2.png" alt="Basic designs of TinyPilot website with different colors and logos" maxWidth="800px" hasBorder="true" caption="The design agency became less interested in branding and started focusing on details of the overall website design.">}}

+We'd never discussed custom illustrations, but it seemed like a small amount of work, so I just let it go.

-A few weeks later, they arranged a call to show me their progress, and there had been zero changes to the logo and branding.
-All the changes were just design ideas for the website.
+A few weeks later, WebAgency showed me their progress, and they had made zero changes to the logo and branding.
+They were just showing me design ideas for the website.

-"To be clear, this project is still just the rebranding, right?," I asked them.
+"To be clear, the project is still a rebranding and not a redesign, right?," I asked.

 "Oh, yes, yes!" the lead designer reassured me.
 "Some branding choices wouldn't make sense on top of the old design, so these are just quick sketches of how they could look."

 ## Just finish the logo!

-By December, WebAgency was 95% done with the logo.
-I'd asked for a few final adjustments which I expected to take hours, but there had been no progress for weeks.
+By December, WebAgency was 95% done with TinyPilot's new logo.
+I'd asked for a few final tweaks, but there had been no progress for weeks.

 I was desperate to complete the logo because we could use it immediately before the rest of the rebrand was complete.
 The logo appeared on our website, in our product's web interface, on the case, and in many of our documents.
 We could start the work of replacing it everywhere if we just got those final tweaks.
 But weeks went by, and there was no progress on the logo.